 UltraWire 2019 - Workshop on Commercialisation of Ultraconductive Composite Materials Cambridge Nanomaterials Technology Ltd is organising the UltraWire Workshop 2019 in order to support commercialisation of ultra-conductive materials and development of nano-carbon and metal composites based technologies for a number of applications, including electrical energy transmission and transport, by bringing together technology development leaders and industrial end-users.
 The UltraWire 2019 Workshop would be an opportunity to follow UltraWire project research and learn about progress in development of nano-carbon wire technology.
 It would be also a platform to exchange experience for all technology developers in industry and researchers in academia, working on nano-carbon and metal composite materials.
 This year, we are using the opportunity to link the workshop with activities related to use of nano-materials and metal composites in additive manufacturing, and a number of speaker related to this topic will be presenting on the second day of this workshop (nanoMAT^{3D}).
 The nanoMAT^{3D} (Nanomaterials for 3D printing) Workshop is designed as a platform to support nanomaterials and additive manufacturing producers, application developers and end-users, in development of technologies based on use of nanomaterials for 3D printing.
 The aim is to identify commercialisation barriers and opportunities and facilitate development of the supply chain.
-We have organised four UltraWire workshops so far.
-The first ones were organised during the UltraWire project (www.ultrawire.eu) in order to help exploitation and dissemination of results of the project.
-The last two were organised after the project ended in order to bring the researchers from the project and outside the project together, to help further commercialisation of relevant technologies.
-The first workshop took place in September 2015 in Cambridge, UK; the second one, in September 2016 in Leuven, Belgium; the third one and forth one, in Cambridge, UK in July 2017 and 2018.
-Some of the participating organisations from the Workshops have come from:
+UltraWire 2019 Workshop - Meeting & Dinner Venues The UltraWire 2019 Workshop is taking place on 10th and 11th July at: